 Classes

-Click on the course title to register (except for my workshop, in which case you’ll need to email me directly)
+Click on the course title to register (except for my workshops, in which case you’ll need to email me directly)

 July 12 (Saturday)